Francis Arinze: Nigerian politics

-Distinctions
+Distinctions and legacy

-Arinze has received honorary degrees from the University of Nigeria, Nsukka, in 1986, the Catholic University of America in 1998, Wake Forest University in 1999, the University of Santo Tomas in 2001, the University of Notre Dame in 2003, the University of St. Mary of the Lake in 2003, and Seton Hall University in 2005.
+Arinze has received honorary degrees from universities including the University of Nigeria in 1986, the Catholic University of America in 1998, Wake Forest University in 1999, the University of Santo Tomas in 2001, the University of Notre Dame in 2003, the University of St. Mary of the Lake in 2003, and Seton Hall University in 2005.

 On 5 October 2021, a center for peace and reconciliation was established in Arinze's name in Nigeria.
+In 1985, Arinze was awarded the chieftaincy title of the "Ochudouwa" of Eziowelle, his hometown.
+He was listed along Victorinus Youn Kong-hi, Daniel Verstraete and José de Jesús Sahagún de la Parra as the four surviving Council Fathers of the Second Vatican Council held between 1962 and 1965.